neurospin/scripts/2013_imagen_anat_vgwas_spu/README.md

 ...
 ```

-For instance, all the results have been saved on the cluster for temporary
+Once you run through all the bash jobs, all the results have been saved on the cluster for temporary

 ```
 /ccc/scratch/cont003/dsv/lijpeng/pa_prace_big
 ```

-and stored for one year in:
+We have made a backup and stored for one year in:
 ```
 /ccc/store/cont003/dsv/lijpeng/brainomics/pa_prace/big/pa_prace_big
 ```